- Programme Manager for Master's in Human Ecology

-I am currently working on a sequel, provisionally entitled Fossil Empire, on how Britain deployed steamboats, railroads and their shared foundations – mines and depots of coal – to subjugate and integrate the peripheries of the nineteenth-century world-economy.
+I am working on a sequel, provisionally entitled Fossil Empire, on how Britain deployed steamboats, railroads and their shared foundations – mines and depots of coal – to subjugate and integrate the peripheries of the nineteenth-century world-economy.
 I focus on Egypt/the Levant, India, China and West Africa.
 As it happens, these regions hold some of the people most vulnerable to the impacts of global warming – particularly sea level rise – now and in the near future.
 I have recently made forays into environmental philosophy; in 2017, Verso will publish my The Progress of This Storm: Nature and Society in a Warming World, a theoretical essay on how to understand nature and society and their intertwinement in the light of climate change, criticising currents such as constructionism, hybridism, new materialism and post-humanism and advocating a more activist, dialectical alternative anchored in historical materialism.
-I have also dabbled in ecocriticism; a forthcoming paper in Forum for Modern Language Studies, which won the annual essay prize of that journal, proposes a new way of reading of fossil fuel fiction.
+I have also worked a bit on ecocriticism; a recent paper in Forum for Modern Language Studies, which won the annual essay prize of that journal, proposes a new way of reading fossil fuel fiction.
 I have conducted research on the political ecology of vulnerability and adaption to sea level rise in the Nile Delta, as well as on solar-power in Morocco.
 I am working on a book about the politics of wilderness in a changing climate and involved in a collective project on geoengineering.
 I am, in short, interested in a wide range of aspects of the power relations of a rapidly warming world in urgent need of cooling down.

 Retrieved from Lund University's publications database